apache/james-project/examples/README.md

 ## Custom metric exporters

 [This example](metrics-graphite) demonstrates how to set up custom metric exporters and demonstrate how to do so with Graphite.

+## HAProxy set up example

+[This example](proxy-smtp) demonstrate how to set up the proxy protocol to preserve client origin IP address despite the use of a proxy.